Engaged theory: Grounding of analysis

-The modes of analysis
+Modes of analysis

-In the version of Engaged theory developed by an Australian-based group of writers, analysis moves from the most concrete form of analysis – empirical generalization – to more abstract modes of analysis.
+In the version of Engaged theory developed by an Australian-based group of writers, analysis moves from the most concrete form of analysis—empirical generalization—to more abstract modes of analysis.
 Each subsequent mode of analysis is more abstract than the previous one moving across the following themes: 1. doing, 2. acting, 3. relating, 4. being.

 This leads to the 'levels' approach as set out below:

 1. Empirical analysis (ways of doing)

 The method begins by emphasizing the importance of a first-order abstraction, here called empirical analysis.
 It entails drawing out and generalizing from on-the-ground detailed descriptions of history and place.
 This first level involves generating empirical description based on observation, experience, recording or experiment—in other words, abstracting evidence from that which exists or occurs in the world—or it involves drawing upon the empirical research of others.
 The first level of analytical abstraction is an ordering of ‘things in the world’, in a way that does not depend upon any kind of further analysis being applied to those ‘things’.

 For example, the Circles of Sustainability approach is a form of engaged theory distinguishing (at the level of empirical generalization) between different domains of social life.
-It can be used for understanding and assessing quality of life.
+It can be used for understanding and assessing the quality of life.
 Although that approach is also analytically defended through more abstract theory, the claim that economics, ecology, politics and culture can be distinguished as central domains of social practice has to be defensible at an empirical level.
 It needs to be useful in analysing situations on the ground.

 The success or otherwise of the method can be assessed by examining how it is used.
 One example of use of the method was a project on Papua New Guinea called Sustainable Communities, Sustainable Development.